ed-george/KantoBOT/README.md

 - [ ] Bot is compatible with the Economy cog.
 - [ ] Create a PokeMart and sell pokeballs.
 - [ ] Create Tiers of rarities for pokemon.
-- [ ] Have all the pokemon in tha Kanto region catchable!
+- [ ] Have all the pokemon in the Kanto region catchable!
 - [ ] Catch and stored into pokedex (will be used as PC)
 - [ ] Complete a commands page.
 - [ ] When PokeDex is completed, obtain 'Pokemon Master' tag in the server.